 Attorneys in all practice fields need to know the basics of reading financial statements.
+As a business it is very important to make sure that you financial statements are all in order (that’s why it might be a good idea to use something like these Financial Analysts).
 Attorneys practicing Business or Bankruptcy law need to know how to read financial statements in order to properly value a business and business assets.
 Criminal law attorneys need to read financial statements in order to recognize and understand fraud and embezzlement.
 Family law attorneys will use financial statements for valuing assets.
 The following is a brief refresher on financial records and statements.

 The Language: Financial Data